• Home

 8) Explore Rue Saint-Jean in Old Quebec

-One of the best things to do in Quebec City is simply to wander the streets of this Europe-meets-Canada vibrant city.
-Vieux Quebec, or Old Quebec, is surrounded by nearly 5 km of fortified stone walls, and is a UNESCO World Heritage site.
-Rue Saint-Jean is the main commercial street where you can shop for plaid lumberjack shirts, fur hats, maple syrup, every product known to man that could possibly contain maple syrup, and less-than-inspiring souvenir T-shirts.
+• Shop.
+Rue Saint-Jean is the main commercial street.
+Here you can browse for Canadiana goods like plaid lumberjack shirts, fur hats, maple syrup, every product known to man that could possibly contain maple syrup, and less-than-inspiring souvenir T-shirts.

-What to do on Rue Saint-Jean?
-Eat.
+• Eat.
 For a casual lunch, Paillard is a bakery and cafeteria-style cafe that serves salads, sandwiches, baguettes and – my husband’s personal favourite – chocolate croissants.

+• Eat more.
 One of the best restaurants in Quebec City, Chez Boulay Bistro a Boreal is at 1110 Saint-Jean Street.
 This upmarket bistro serves cuisine inspired by a Nordic climate and fresh local ingredients.
 It’s a favourite with locals and my husband bonded with the two men beside us who deplored my need to take a photo of my lunch.
 (Humph.)

 Exploring Quebec City